mattpopovich/mattpopovich.com/_posts/2026-03-17-iphones-built-in-auto-clicker-full-guide.md

 <u>Voice control</u>: Saying "turn off voice control" will exit **after** the current recipe finishes.
 Until then, you can lock the screen, tap the screen to interact with it, or even say "reboot device" if you are in a major pickle.

-<u>Switch control</u>: Impossible to stop once started.
-Tapping the screen will only make it worse by repeating the recipe.
-My advice is to triple click your home/power button, then lock the screen and wait it out.
+<u>Switch control</u>: Impossible to stop recipes once they are started or they are queued to repeat.
+Tapping the screen will only make it worse by repeating the recipe (if you are using a [screen switch](#other-switches-for-switch-control)).
+My advice is to triple click your home/power button to disable switch control, then lock the screen and wait it out.

 ### Recipes are "designed to be temporary"
 > "[You can also assign recipes—a set of temporary, specialized actions—to your switches.](https://support.apple.com/guide/iphone/set-up-and-turn-on-switch-control-iph400b2f114/ios)"

-I guess this is why Apple doesn't let you exit in the middle of recipes running?
+I guess this is why Apple doesn't let you exit in the middle of recipes running?+

+### Hiding the "Invalid Configuration" Pop Up

+If you get tired of seeing

+> Invalid Configuration<br>
+> Triple-click the side button<br>
+> to stop Switch Control

+You can hide this by going to Settings > Accessibility > Switch Control > Alerts > Ignore Invalid Switch Setup

+> It is difficult/impossible to tell when Switch Control is enabled/disabled if you do disable this alert {: .prompt-warning }

 ## Outro
 I'd recommend starting small.
 Make small recipes to get the hang of things, then learn how to repeat them, and build from there.